kriyanshii/research-assistant/README.md

 1. Better support for images, tables, mathematical formulas and non-english alphabets (can be attained by modifying the corpus reader function).

-2. Users can have a dedicated storage for all their documents and can provide easy retrieval, also providing category based indexes (unfortunately, this functionality can only exist in a revenue generating product/increase cost dramatically [CHOOSE WHICHEVER FEELS HAS THE BEST IMPACT]).
+2. Users can have a dedicated storage for all their documents and can provide easy retrieval, also providing category based indexes (unfortunately, this functionality can <!-- only exist in a revenue generating product/ -->increase cost dramatically).

 3. A more advanced system can be easily engineered from this point that can highlight and annotate (from GPT's completion answer), the original sources.